Welcome from the Dean of the Faculty of Health.

 It involves people in a wide range of areas, from government ministers to policy analysts in government departments, researchers in universities and drug companies, specialists in managing patient data, community workers and leaders.
 All these people and many others work together to help ensure New Zealanders become healthy and stay healthy.

-Victoria University has expertise in improving the health and wellbeing of our communities, with health researchers found right across the university, including in specialist schools and centres such as the School of Health, Graduate School of Nursing, Midwifery and Health, the Health Services Research Centre and the Centre for Women's Health Research.
+Victoria University has expertise in improving the health and wellbeing of our communities, with health researchers found right across the university, including in specialist schools and centres such as the School of Health, School of Nursing, Midwifery and Health Practice, the Health Services Research Centre and the Centre for Women's Health Research.

 The Faculty combines this expertise in health research with our traditional strengths in public policy, government and business to make a difference to New Zealand’s health system.
 And because we’re New Zealand’s capital city university, we have unique access to government departments and agencies, District Health Boards, NGOs, business, science and community groups to make the most of our insights.